codestersunion/coding-exercises/mobile/map-locations/README.md

 ## Getting Started

-Open the project in Xcode and run it on an iOS simulator.
+Open the iOS project in Xcode and run it on an iOS simulator.
 I did not test it on a physical device.

+Open the Android project in Android Studio.
+You'll need to add a `secrets.properties` file use the format of and at the same level as `local.defaults.properties`.
+It should contain your Google Maps API key.
+There isn't a way to use Google Maps without this key now, so I included it despite the instructions to the contrary.
+You should be able to build and run the project on an emulator from there.

 ## Implementation